-- 1. Mullions between ganged windows shall be 3 inches minimum and 6 inches maximum unless specifically approved by the ARB - Mullions between windows and transom windows or doors and transom windows shall be at least 3 inches thick - Mullions between doors and sidelights shall be at least 3 inches thick.
+- fiber cement, or wood composite.
+Wood rafter tails are 1.
+Mullions between ganged windows shall be 3 inches minimum and 6 inches maximum unless specifically approved by the ARB - Mullions between windows and transom windows or doors and transom windows shall be at least 3 inches thick. - Mullions between doors and sidelights shall be at least 3 inches thick.